Public health can mean many things to different people. Here are some of the main aspects are that, public health:

 There is no standard route into public health.
 Roles are very varied from improving smoking rates to increasing vaccination rates to epidemiology.
 Public Health Jobs will give you an insight into what jobs are available, the qualifications and the skills that you need.

 In public health, there are a range of career options from graduate roles to senior positions.

 You can look through the different job roles below to find out more about what each position involves.

 The core public health workforce tends to be job roles that clearly show public health as being the main part of their role.

 The wider public health workforce includes anyone who is not working directly in public health but has the opportunity or ability to improve the public’s health, even though they may not realise it.
 For example, the police, a pharmacist, a town planner or leisure centre manager.

 You do not necessarily need a degree to work in public health, it depends on the specifications of the job role.
 However, to work in an academic or high-level role a degree would be beneficial.
 Also studying for a Masters degree in public health will give you a significant advantage.
-To find out which Universities offer public health degrees have a look at our directory.

 Many university degrees and apprenticeships, will give you some level of experience.
 However, you could also get a work experience placement.
 This could be just for a few hours a week or a couple of days.